jacorbal/hdump/README.md

-# hdump -- Canonical hexadecimal and ASCII dump display
+# `hdump` -- Canonical hexadecimal and ASCII dump display

 ## Goal

 Replicate `hexdump -C` (`hd`) behaviour.

-Display the input offset in hexadecimal, followed by sixteen space-separated, two-column, hexadecimal bytes, followed by the same sixteen bytes in `%_p` format enclosed in '`|`' characters.
+Display the input offset in hexadecimal, followed by sixteen space-separated, two-column hexadecimal bytes, then the same sixteen bytes shown in printable form (or a period for non-printable bytes) enclosed in '`|`' characters.

 ## Compilation